Phase I & II Environmental Site Assessment Services

 When recognized environmental conditions are identified, PPM provides expert Phase II ESA services to determine if soil, groundwater, inside air quality, or structures are impacted in accordance with ASTM and Environmental Protection Agency standards.
 Visual inspections play a crucial role in identifying these conditions.
 We can help you avoid environmental liens whether you have commercial or industrial property.

-PPM compiles and presents findings in a clear and concise manner, allowing our clients to more easily make informed decisions regarding options and effective mitigation strategies.
+PPM compiles and presents findings clearly and concisely, allowing our clients to make more easily informed decisions regarding options and effective mitigation strategies.
 Our environmental site assessment reports from leading environmental professionals will determine risks that might subject property to health risks.
 We can also help identify environmental risks left by past property owners.
 Remember, due diligence is your responsibility, but our reports make it easy.
+PPM’s assessments help clients mitigate risks effectively before completing their deals.

 Specialized Environmental Testing and Compliance Services